 The PM Status Report Template That Saved Me 3 Hours Every Week

-I spent the first five years of my career writing status reports that nobody read.
-Not because the information was bad.
-Because the format was wrong for the audience.
+I spent the first five years of my career writing status reports nobody read.
+The information wasn't bad.
+The format was wrong for the audience.

-At an aerospace company, I learned this the hard way.
-I was sending detailed, two-page updates to a VP who wanted three bullet points and a color.
-Meanwhile, the engineering leads on the same program wanted every risk, every dependency, every date change.
-Same program, completely different reporting needs.
+At an aerospace company I learned this the hard way.
+I was sending two-page updates to a VP who wanted three bullets and a color.
+Meanwhile the engineering leads on the same program wanted every risk, every dependency, every date change.
+Same program, two completely different reporting needs.

 Over 20 years across enterprise programs in tech, retail, and aerospace, I tested dozens of formats.
 Most were mediocre.
 A few were disasters.
-But four templates survived every org chart change, every leadership shuffle, and every "can you just give me a quick update?" ambush in the hallway.
+Four templates survived every org chart change, every leadership shuffle, and every "can you give me a quick update?" ambush in the hallway.

-Before we get into formats, let me be direct about what separates a good status report from the ones people delete without opening:
+Before the formats, the four things that separate a good status report from one people delete without opening:

 - Bottom line up front.
 The overall status and the one thing that matters most go in the first two sentences.
 Not the third paragraph.
 Not after a recap of last week.